All Toyota Models

 Toyota Motor Engineering & Manufacturing (Toyota) is recalling certain 2026 Corolla vehicles.
 The front headlights may have missing headlight aim markings, which can result in improperly aimed headlights during service.
 As such, these vehicles fail to comply with the requirements of Federal Motor Vehicle Safety Standard number 108, "Lamps, Reflective Devices, and Associated Equipment."

 Remedy: Dealers will replace both front headlight assemblies, free of charge.
-Owner notification letters are expected to be mailed April 12, 2026.
-Owners may contact Toyota's customer service at 1-800-331-433...
+Owner notification letters were mailed April 20, 2026.
+Owners may contact Toyota's customer service at 1-800-331-4331.
+Toyota's nu...

 Toyota Corolla Verified Transactions